 Why test ad units?
 Different ad units appeal to different types of gamers, and users respond differently to, say, an offerwall than they would to a rewarded video.

 Developers should consider splitting their monetization strategy between rewarded and non-rewarded ad placements.
 Why?
 Rewarded ads are incremental whereas with non-rewarded ads developers need to find the ideal balance between placement and frequency, pushing ARPDAU high enough to sustain the drop in retention, essentially optimizing ARPU.

 For example, if you haven’t already, try implementing an offerwall and analyze its effect on revenue generated by users who make IAPs vs. non-paying users.

 What can you expect?
 Ideally, you’ll see non-paying users convert into paying users, and not the other way around.
 Those who already make IAPs will continue to do so, but an offerwall reward may nudge a non-paying user to make an in-app purchase for the first time because they’ll get a taste of the premium features they’re missing out on.
 Look at it like a free gift with purchase, something often done in the retail world to encourage consumers to convert.

-2. Test different frequencies and capping
+2. Test capping and pacing

 Exposing users to a high frequency of ads leads to a drop in CTR and sometimes user retention.
-That’s why testing frequency and capping is important for developers, as it helps reduce ad fatigue.
+That’s why testing pacing and capping is important for developers, as it helps reduce ad fatigue.

-Perform frequency and capping tests on all ad units - but perhaps most importantly on interstitial ads.
+Perform pacing and capping tests on all ad units - but perhaps most importantly on interstitial ads.
 Because interstitial ads are system-initiated, the probability of users getting frustrated with seeing these ads is higher.

 When game devs know the optimal number of ads to show, they will ensure that they’re generating as much revenue as possible from this lucrative source without risking user churn.